ykacer/CES_Data_Scientist_2016/README.md

 #### part 2

  * search.pdf : (Credit to *Quentin Lobbé*)

+ * TP/tp.pdf : some queries to create a search engine for local mini wikipedia using HBase (Credit to [*Pierre Senellart*](http://pierre.senellart.com/))

- * TP/wiki_crawler.py : crawl localhost simple wikipedia using **scrapy** library and **happyBase*, to create an HBASE table
+ * TP/wiki_crawler.py : crawl localhost simple wikipedia using **scrapy** library and **happyBase*, to create an HBase table

- * TP/wiki_indexation.py : create an HBASE table containing inverted index from previous wikipedia crawling
+ * TP/wiki_indexation.py : create an Hbase table containing inverted index from previous wikipedia crawling

  * TP/wiki_request.py : perform a search engine using  previous inverted index

+ * stop_words.txt : a list of english stop words used to remove unrelevant words.